ignite/cli/docs/guide/loan.md

 A loan consists of:

 - An `id`
-- The `amount` that is being lentt, a
+- The `amount` that is being lent
 - A `fee` as cost for the loan
 - The borrowing party provides a `collateral` to request a loan
-- A loan has a `deadline` for due date, after which the loan can be liquidated
+- A loan has a `deadline` for repayment, after which the loan can be liquidated
 - A loan has a `state` that describes the status as:

 	- requested